-This summary highlights certain information about us, this offering and information appearing elsewhere in this prospectus supplement, in the accompanying prospectus and in the documents we incorporate by reference.
-This summary is not complete and does not contain all of the information that you should consider before investing in our securities.
-You should read this entire prospectus supplement and the accompanying prospectus carefully, including the information referred to under the heading "Risk Factors" in this prospectus supplement, and the financial statements and other information incorporated by reference in this prospectus supplement and the accompanying prospectus, when making an investment decision.
+This summary highlights selected information contained elsewhere or incorporated by reference in this prospectus supplement and the accompanying prospectus.
+The summary may not contain all the information that you should consider before investing in our common stock. you should read the entire prospectus supplement and the accompanying prospectus carefully, including "Risk Factors" contained in this prospectus supplement and the documents incorporated by reference in the accompanying prospectus, before making an investment decision.
+This prospectus supplement may add to, update or change information in the accompanying prospectus.